 Other things to consider when choosing fonts

 Bad font pairings – Most things in life have a natural partner, white wine and fish, red wine and steak, salt and pepper, fries and ketchup, or perhaps you’re a mayonnaise fan; either way, they work.
-If you’re using a supporting font, it has to compliment your leading font so the recipe works and leaves the viewers feeling satisfied.
+If you’re using a supporting font, it has to compliment your leading font so the recipe works and satisfies the viewers.

 Two is the magic number – If you include a slogan/ tagline in your logo, use your primary font for your company name and your supporting font for the slogan.
 Your primary font should be clean and straightforward, while you can infuse your brand personality by using an elaborate font for your slogan.

-I have one more suggestion to pick your logo font!
+I have one more suggestion for picking your logo font!
 Yes, you must choose the Logo font that resonates with your audience’s age and demographics.
 Ensure that the size you pick is easy to read for them.